skiptirengu/abot/README.md

 ### RUNNING THE BOT

 1. Clone this repo `git clone https://github.com/skiptirengu/arrombot`
-2. Install the packages `npm install`
+2. Install the packages `yarn install`
 3. Create a `config.json` file in the root directory and place your tokens there
 ```json
 {